MarlinFirmware/MarlinDocumentation/_basics/install_platformio_vscode.md

 ![Terminal Window](/assets/images/basics/install_platformio_vscode/terminal_window.png)

 Working with the build window is a little bit better than shown in [Installing Marlin with PlatformIO](install_arduino.html).
-* It can be re-sized.
+- The panel can be re-sized.
-* It can be scrolled via the mouse scroll wheel *or with the scroll bar*.
+- The console can be scrolled via the mouse scroll wheel *or with the scroll bar*.
-* Text can be copied by
+- Text can be highlighted and copied to the clipboard.
-  - highlighting it via the mouse
-  - moving the mouse insert point over the selected text
-  - pressing CTRL C on the keyboard *or right clicking with the mouse*

 #### 'firmware.bin' file

-For platforms that use a `firmware.bin` file such as the LPC1768 and LPC1769
+Some newer boards require the `firmware.bin` file to be copied onto the onboard SD card, and then you must reboot the printer to complete the install.
+PlatformIO will try to copy the file automatically if the board is connected and your PC can see the SD card, but this may not always work.

 ![Bin file location](/assets/images/basics/install_platformio_vscode/firmware_bin.png)

-- Transfer the automatically generated `firmware.bin` over to the SD card to be used
+In these cases, you'll need to locate the `firmware.bin` file and copy it over to the SD card manually.